The raw signal can be split into a set of components using orthogonal wavelet decomposition.

 Each detail has a nominal timescale which doubles from detail to detail as we go down the list.

 The bottom line is the remainder when sum of the variances for Details 1 to 9 is subtracted from the total energy.
-It is called the approximation.
-For a geophone or accelerometer it is usually spurious, being drift in the instrument.

 The rightmost column lists the percent of the total energy, indicating which are the important details.